🕒 8 min read · 📝 1592 words

 This isn’t a story about the workings of the afterlife, but a wake-up call.
 The judgment, like the separation of sheep and goats, takes place here in this life.

-1. Permission Granted God allows the Willfully sinful believer to fall or believe a lie (This is the “Day” Coming as a thief)→ 2 Thess 2:8,11; Job 42:6 → To expose hidden pride or self-righteousness
+1. Permission Granted God allows the Willfully sinful believer to fall or believe a lie (This is the “Day” Coming as a thief)→ 2 Thess 2:8,11; Job 41:34 and Job 42:6 → To expose hidden pride or self-righteousness

-3. Separation of the Obedient Faithful flee to the mountain → Matt 24:16; Ezek 9 → To avoid delusion and intercede for others
+3. Separation of the Obedient Faithful flee to the mountain → Matt 24:16; Ezek 9 → To avoid delusion (2 Thess 2:11) and intercede for others

-4. Intercession & Enquiry The faithful pray for restoration → Ezek 36:37; Luke 22:32 → To fulfill God’s promise to increase His flock
+4. Intercession & Enquiry The faithful pray for the restoration of the Backslidden → Ezek 36:37; Luke 22:32 → To fulfill God’s promise to increase His flock

 5. Revelation & Awakening The fallen believer is restored Matt 5:26 and Luke 12:59 → Rev 3:18–20; → To return in humility and renewed faith